 If present in DCM, LGE is typically found in a mid-wall distribution (Figure 5) [27, 76].
 Co-existent endocardial LGE may indicate concurrent ischaemic contribution to HF aetiology.
-Mid-wall LGE was found in 10% [28] and 28% [27] of DCM patients in two case series.
-[77]The presence of LGE in non-ischaemic DCM independently predicts an increased risk of MACE, including hospitalization for decompensated HF, sudden and non-sudden cardiac death, ventricular arrhythmia [78, 79] and all-cause mortality [80].
+Mid-wall LGE was found in 10% [28] and 28% [27] of DCM patients in two adult case series, but may be less common in children [77].
+In adults, the presence of LGE in non-ischaemic DCM independently predicts an increased risk of MACE, including hospitalization for decompensated HF, sudden and non-sudden cardiac death, ventricular arrhythmia [78, 79] and all-cause mortality [80].
 Mid-wall LGE distribution confers a higher risk of inducible ventricular tachycardia [81].
 Larger extents of mid-wall LGE independently predict lower likelihoods of LV reverse-remodelling in recent-onset DCM [82].

 Cardiac energy metabolism is deranged in HF and MRS is the most powerful method for its non-invasive assessment in vivo [83].
 Its clinical use has been limited owing to its low temporal and spatial resolution, but this is arguably less important in diffuse myocardial processes such as DCM.
 In DCM, myocardial phosphocreatine:ATP ratios are reduced and lower ratios independently predict mortality [84].
-Forward CK shuttle flux is reduced in non-ischaemic cardiomyopathy and this also independently predicts of mortality [85, 86].
+Forward creatine kinase shuttle flux is reduced in non-ischaemic cardiomyopathy and this also independently predicts mortality [85, 86].
 The hypothesis that altered energetics play a causal role in HF remains controversial and the modulation of substrate use as a therapeutic target remains under investigation [87].

 Takotsubo Syndrome

 Takotsubo syndrome is an acute and usually reversible HF syndrome whose presentation mimics an acute coronary syndrome (ACS) [88, 89].
-Recently proposed diagnostic criteria include transient and reversible regional wall motion abnormalities of the LV or RV frequently preceded by a stressful trigger, circumferential involvement of ventricular segments beyond a single coronary territory, the absence of culprit coronary events and viral myocarditis, new and reversible electrocardiographic changes, significant natriuretic peptide rises, and troponin rises that are modest for the degree of dysfunction [90].
+Recently proposed diagnostic criteria include transient and reversible regional WMA of the LV or RV frequently preceded by a stressful trigger, circumferential involvement of ventricular segments beyond a single coronary territory, the absence of culprit coronary events and viral myocarditis, new and reversible electrocardiographic changes, significant natriuretic peptide rises, and troponin rises that are modest for the degree of dysfunction [90].
 CMR detects ‘typical’ apical ballooning and ‘atypical’ variants e.g. biventricular, midventricular, basal, and focal ballooning [91-93].
 Oedema is detected on T2-weighted CMR in both takotsubo and myocarditis.
 However, LGE is usually absent acutely in takotsubo [94, 95], unlike in myocardial infarction (subendocardial) and acute myocarditis (non-ischaemic distribution).
 Where available, CMR is recommended within seven days of presentation in suspected takotsubo syndrome to aid diagnosis and detect LV thrombus, and to confirm myocardial recovery on follow-up [96].

 Myocarditis

 Myocarditis is an inflammation of myocardial tissue of infectious, immune or toxic aetiology that presents as an ACS, new-onset or worsening HF, or life-threatening arrhythmia in the absence of CAD or known causes of HF.
 It may resolve spontaneously, recur, or become chronic, and may predate the development of DCM.
 Strictly speaking, myocarditis is diagnosed when endomyocardial biopsy (EMB) findings meet certain histological, immunohistochemical and immunological criteria [97, 98].
 In life-threatening presentations urgent EMB has a level 1B indication, as only EMB can distinguish aetiologies, e.g. viral from non-viral, lymphocytic from giant-cell.
 However as EMB may be limited by sampling error or complicated by tamponade, it is not recommended for all patients [99].
-CMR is the primary non-invasive modality for the assessment of suspected myocarditis in clinically stable patients – it supports the diagnosis by identifying abnormalities of cardiac structure, function and tissue characteristics, excludes ischaemic patterns of injury and acts as a gatekeeper to EMB [100, 101].
+CMR is the primary non-invasive imaging modality for the assessment of suspected myocarditis in clinically stable patients – it supports the diagnosis by identifying abnormalities of cardiac structure, function and tissue characteristics, excludes ischaemic patterns of injury and acts as a gatekeeper to EMB [100, 101].